daniel190392/Digidentity/README.md

 ### 3. Link Secrets.xcconfig to Target

-Ensure the project knows to read this configuration file during the build process
+Ensure the project knows to read this configuration file during the build process:

+1. Navigate to Project > Info tab.
+2. In the Configurations section, select Secrets.xcconfig for your main Target (Digidentity) under both Debug and Release.

 ### 4. Configure `Info.plist` (The Bridge)